BigPolarBear1/Factorization_new/README.md

 Note: I have been unemployed for over a year and am also still looking for work: big_polar_bear1@proton.me

 Fuck america. fucking nazi pieces of shit.
 Were it not for their fucking spreading of misinformation about trans people, I wouldnt have been harassed and threatened with a gun.
 I would still be with my friends.
 Go to hell.
 No foreigner in their right mind will seek employment in the US.
 America is dead already.
+I wull fight against America for the rest of my life, for all the shit you people have caused.
+For literally ruining my life.
+Go to hell.
+The american dream is dead.
+Bunch of losers.